nealstewart/backbone.validations/README.markdown

     [ "presence" ] << a list of errors is passed.

+You can also use a custom attribute validator:

+    var ExampleModel = Backbone.Model.extend({
+      validate : {
+        name : {
+          "presence" : true,
+          "custom" : "customAttributeMethod"
+        }
+      },

+      nameOfFunction : function(attributeName, attributeValue) {
+        if ("There's An Error") {
+          return "error_name";
+        } else {
+          return false; // or another falsy value.
+        }
+      }
+    });

+The custom validation function works in a similar manner to the normal model.validate.
+It receives the value you're setting.
+Have it return a non falsy value if you'd like it to throw an error.

 TODO:

 * Put the validation pipeline in the Model's prototype, rather than on every model.
 This will be much nicer. > . <